 Fight With Rebels Impends.

-WASHINGTON-According to information which has reached Washington from San Domingo, a battle between the government troops and the rebel forces is imminent and the forthcoming engagement is expected to be a decisive one.
-The contending forces are assembling in the vicinity of Monte Christo, where the battle is expected to be fought.

-Sunday Closing Trouble.
+WASHINGTON-According to information which has reached.
+Washington from San Domingo, a battle between the government troops and the rebel forces is imminent and the forthcoming engagement is expected to be a decisive one.
+The contending forces are assembling in the vicinity of Monte Christo, where the battle is expected to be fought, Sunday Closing Trouble.

-PARIS-The employes of several stores Sunday made a demonstration against the opening of the houses in which they worked in disobedience of Roadmaster Dinton and Brakeman the weekly rest day law, and during the course of a scuffle outside a large establishment in the Rue Menilmontant its proprietor, M. Le Pretre.
-Phoenix, Ariz.-Supervising Archidropped dead from excitemen robbed of \$32,500 in newly coined ten- tect Hill has laid the corner stone of this the Store Employes' union met at cease all manifestations and to sign a
+PARIS-The employes of several stores Sunday made a demonstration wreck of the Scotch express on the at Cut Bank, Mont., two stockmen, against the opening of the houses in which they worked in disobedience of It was stated that there are other Roadmaster Dinton and Brakeman the weekly rest day law, and during the course of a scuffle outside a large establishment in the Rue Menilmontant its proprietor, M. Le Pretre, dropped dead from excitement.
+After this the Store Employes' union met at the labor exchange and resolved to cease all manifestations and to sign a letter of regret at the death of M. Le Pretre.

 Sultan Has Faltal Malady.
-PARIS-The Temps says it learns Carlotta, widow of Emperor Maximil- from an absolutely unquestionable medical advisers of the sultan of Tur-Hamid was suffering from cancer of the kidney.
+PARIS-The Temps says it learns from an absolutely unquestionable source that the latest consultations of medical advisers of the sultan of Turkey established the fact that Abdul Hamid was suffering from cancer of the kidney.

-Pretre.

 Postal Operators to Strike.
-CHICAGO-Operators in the Chicago office of the Postal Telegraph company at a meeting voted to strike to and July 30, 1907, as the place and will file the papers.
-He will act for Illinois, died at his home Thursday enforce demands for increased wages and improved working condition
+CHICAGO-Operators in the Chicago office of the Postal Telegraph company at a meeting voted to strike to enforce demands for increased wages and improved working conditions.